0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-01-08-how-gas-works-on-libra-blockchain.md

 ### _What does gas look like for a developer?_

-The transaction a client submits for execution contains a specified `max_gas_amount` and `gas_price`. `max_gas_amount` is the maximum amount of gas that can be used to execute the transaction, and therefore it bounds the amount of computational resources that can be consumed by the transaction. `gas_price` is a way to move from the abstract units of resource consumption that are used in the virtual machine (VM) — _gas units_ — into Libra.
+The transaction a client submits for execution contains a specified `max_gas_amount` and `gas_price`. `max_gas_amount` is the maximum amount of gas that can be used to execute the transaction, and therefore it bounds the amount of computational resources that can be consumed by the transaction. `gas_price` is a way to move from the abstract units of resource consumption that are used in the virtual machine (VM) — _gas units_ — into Diem.
 Consequently, the transaction submitter is guaranteed to be charged _at most_ `gas_price * max_gas_amount` (the "gas liability") for the execution of the transaction.

 ### Similarities with other blockchains

 Fees for executing transactions were originally pioneered by Bitcoin, and the idea of gas and gas-based execution fees were introduced by Ethereum.
-The design of gas on the Libra blockchain has benefited greatly from their designs, and in many ways the gas design for the Libra blockchain is similar to Ethereum's.
+The design of gas on the Diem blockchain has benefited greatly from their designs, and in many ways the gas design for the Diem blockchain is similar to Ethereum's.

 ## Core design principles